tramitit/guides/en/czech-republic/application_for_disability_pension.md

 categories:
 - Czech Republic
 date: '2024-06-07'
-description: Learn how to obtain a disability pension for individuals with physical or mental disabilities, including required documents and application process globally.
+description: Learn the steps to apply for disability pension, necessary documents, and who qualifies based on their physical or mental impairments.
 draft: false
-meta_title: 'How to Apply for a Disability Pension: Procedure & Requirements'
+meta_title: 'Disability Pension: Process, Requirements, and Eligibility'
-title: 'How to Apply for a Disability Pension: Procedure & Requirements'
+title: 'Disability Pension: Process, Requirements, and Eligibility'
 translationKey: czech-republic-application_for_disability_pension
 ---

 ## Description
 ### What is it?